top of page

 This feeling of plate spinning especially hits when someone purchases a note card with one of my images from a print-on-demand site, and my profit is a whopping 23 cents.

-The point is part of my mission is to have a piece of art with my name on it in every house in the world, and I can not begin to make those all originals.
+Among my goals with art is to increase happiness.
+I want to have a piece of my art in every home in the world, and I cannot begin to make those all originals.
 Why not let Print-on-Demand sites help me with this mission.
-And whether my profit is 23 cents or $420, it's still profit and it still helps me fulfill my mission.
-The painting is painted anyway, so the only extra work is photographing it and uploading to to the site.
-They take care of absolutely everything else.
+And whether my profit is 23 cents or $947, it's still profit, and it still helps me fulfill my mission.
+The painting is painted anyway, so the only extra work is photographing it and uploading to the site.
+The Print-on-Demand site takes care of absolutely everything else.
 And many of them will allow you to sell your originals on the site as well.

 So which Print-on-Demand sites to choose?